-Continue to experiment with blocks in Scratch.
+Continue to experiment with blocks from scratch.

 You might be surprised by what you can make.

-Find creative ways to build your storyboard!
+Find creative ways to build your storyboard.

 and give the project a creative title and description.

-Now it's your turn.
+Now it's your turn:

 Create the last three panels of the storyboard.

 Use each panel as a part of your story,

-and start the next scene with a “when I receive” block.
+and start the next scene with a when I receive block.

-“Share” your project.
+Share your project.